My Biggest Surprise in Helsinki: Delicious Finnish Cuisine

 – How ridiculously fresh the air feels.

-But as I discovered on a one weeklong trip to the city last summer, delicious food and flavours are placing Finland on the gastronomic world map.
+But as I discovered on a one weeklong trip to the city last summer, delicious cuisine and flavours are placing food of Finland on the gastronomic world map.

 And my biggest surprise: a burgeoning culinary scene and divine Finnish gastronomy.